Sign the parent open letter to end inequality in baby loss

 Our hope now lies in sharing our story, advocating for change, and ensuring other families receive the care and support they deserve.

-In the latest data available from 2021, Black babies were over twice as likely to be stillborn compared with white babies – and Asian babies were over 50% more likely to be stillborn.
+In the latest data available from 2021, Black babies were over twice as likely to be stillborn compared with white babies – and Asian babies were almost 50% more likely to be stillborn.
 Black and Asian babies are also more likely to die shortly after birth compared with white babies.1

 Shockingly, Sands has calculated that if between 2017 and 2021, stillbirth & neonatal death rates were the same for Black and Asian babies as white babies, 1,704 babies would have survived.